Port arvados-pam to Python 3

 source:sdk/pam provides a PAM module that allows users to authenticate (e.g., to an SSH service on a shell node) using an Arvados token.
 It checks the same login permissions as source:services/login-sync.
 It makes it possible to provide a login service like shellinabox that doesn't have SSH private keys or tunnel options.

 Currently it requires Python 2.7.

-#5 Updated by Tom Clegg about 2 months ago
+#5 Updated by Tom Clegg over 2 years ago

 arvados-pam is one such "PAM module written in Python."
 We